 On the flipside, if your words are too compliance-heavy, you’ll be interpreted as conservative or stodgy.

 I looked at EEO statement samples from 10 employers that could help you improve or create your own EEO statement.
+If you’d like to see a sample EEO statement with “inclusion” language added to it, check out 10 Examples of Awesome Inclusion Statements.

 I lead with SurveyMonkey because tennis star Serena Williams recently joined their board to help improve their diversity hiring; and Facebook’s COO Sheryl Sandberg is also on their board and has a lot of energy around hiring women.